C — Charlie Time Zone

 What is the UTC offset for C?

-When does C change?
+When does C change for daylight saving time?

-Is C the same as UTC+3?
+Is C always the same time all year?